Is Tungsten Carbide Magnetic? Find Out Now

 Of course, apart from cobalt, a few special grades of tungsten carbide may use iron or nickel-iron carbide as binders (such as some low-cost cutting tools), which can also bring magnetism – but the most mainstream in industry is still cobalt-based binders, and this is also the most common reason why tungsten carbide become magnetic.

-How To Accurately Determine Whether Your Tungsten Carbide Is Non-Magnetic?
+How To Check Whether Your Tungsten Carbide Is Non-Magnetic?

 To avoid magnetic pits, the key is to learn to judge the true magnetism of materials.
 Several simple and practical methods can be referred to